jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 5. Docker containers dont connect to other containers on their own

-When I started off, I did not know the
+When I started off, I did not know that you need special configuration to enable the containers to talk to each other.